- Difference Between MMM and MTA

 CMM allows advertisers across all verticals, including DR, to measure incrementally for all media and marketing activities in a privacy-friendly manner while delivering granular results and recommendations at the customer segment level.
 Since it uses aggregated and anonymized data, CMM is future-proof and not subject to any upcoming regulations regarding consumer privacy and data usage.

 Additionally, the versatility of CMM, or contemporary Marketing Mix Modeling, allows to unify measurement in one framework across digital/offline channels and is appropriate when advertiser’s sales are online, offline, or a combination of both.
 It is for this versatility and robustness that both Google and Facebook are advocating CMM as the new trusted measurement approach.
 The two tech giants are providing their measurement partners with accessible, granular data that goes into the campaign execution level.
 This is another testament that makes CMM even more powerful in providing very actionable and tactical insight that can help companies looking forward.

 Often, the line between software and services is blurred in this market.
 However, experience shows that those who turn to specialist software can take advantage of the automation and the specialist features that these offer to turn complex models into insight and thus deliver real value in a quicker time.

-MASS Analytics offers future-proof contemporary MMM solutions and services that fit the vision above to empower brands to run their MMM projects in-house, using an automated and AI-powered process.
+MASS Analytics offers future-proof contemporary Marketing Mix Modeling solutions and services that fit the vision above to empower brands to run their MMM projects in-house, using an automated and AI-powered process.
 Our evolved MMM solutions and services are already generating significant ROI improvements to global brands across many verticals, allowing them to make faster and more responsive marketing decisions.